 From my own experience, I found that during hardships we experience two distinct phases.

 First, there’s the moment of crisis.
-The hospital stay, the day after an affair is exposed, the weeks after a spouse moves out.
+The hospital stay, the day after an affair is exposed, the weeks after an unexpected job loss, months of global lock down.
 Even in critical moments, we still must parent our children.
 When the rug is pulled out from under us, what do we do next?

 Second, we establish a “new normal” after the crisis ends.
 What was once unimaginable becomes a part of our lives, and we must find our new rhythm.
 In some ways this stage is harder than the first.
 Our communities will go back to their normal lives, while we need to forge ahead through unknown territory.
 Our children also have to make sense of their new circumstances.
 When the big moment is over, how do we lead them into our family’s new “normal”?

 How do we manage each of these stages?
 What can we do to keep our sanity, while also shielding our children from the worst?